DephyInc/sw-coding-assignment/README.md

   * cmake --install .
 * Go to bin/ directory to launch the simulator (cli_veprom.exe or gui_veprom.exe).

 * Note: Qt (version >= 6), cmake, c++ compiler need to be installed.
+Environment Variable QT_PLUGIN_PATH needs to be set (e.g., set to C:\Qt\6.7.0\mingw_64\plugins) for launching gui_veprom.
 In case that gui simulator cannot be generated, we can overwrite CMakeLists.txt with CMakeLists-cli.txt and then Go to build/ directory and run the above three commands for generating and installing cli version simulator cli_veprom.exe in bin/ directory.
 If issues for building cli and gui versions are resolved, we can overwrite CMakeLists.txt with CMakeLists-cli-gui.txt (which is the same as the original CMakeLists.txt) and rebuild the two versions again.

 ### On Linux
 * Go to build/ directory and run the following three commands for generating and installing cli_veprom.exe and gui_veprom.exe in bin/ directory (bin and build are at the same level)